CONNECTIONS - This Week's Focus - COVID-19

 In a recent poll of more than 2,000 UK adults, 66% said a personalised card was the most meaningful and thoughtful way to communicate feelings to a loved one.
 Almost half (47%) said the thought of writing a heartfelt letter or card made them feel happy, while 50% said social media has no positive effects on their close relationships.
 The study was overseen by University of Oxford evolutionary anthropologist Dr Anna Machin who explained that personalised and private forms of communication help improve our health by releasing neurochemicals into the brain.
 The full article can be read here (link is external)

 A large body of research is documenting the positive impacts of nature on human flourishing—our social, psychological, and emotional life.
 Over 100 studies have shown that being in nature, living near nature, or even viewing nature in paintings and videos can have positive impacts on our brains, bodies, feelings, thought processes, and social interactions.
 In particular, viewing nature seems to be inherently rewarding, producing a cascade of position emotions and calming our nervous systems.
 These in turn help us to cultivate greater openness, creativity, connection, generosity, and resilience.
 To learn more click here (link is external)

 - For inspiring pictures of nature see the different Galleries from the National Geographic Photographic Collection

-For inspiring landscapes see the Amazon Fire TV Images
+For (link is external) inspiring landscapes see the Amazon Fire TV Images (link is external)

 - Now is a great time to start growing your own produce for more information click here